mochetts/my-vids/README.md

 The decorator pattern was used to decorate videos when displaying them to the user.
 This is a thin wrapper on top of the video model that allows to expose to the views only the properties they need.
 You can find the video decorator [here](https://github.com/mochetts/my-vids/blob/master/app/decorators/video_decorator.rb).

 ##### Presenter
 The presenter pattern was used to manage the presentation of the videos library.
 We want to paginate the list so a presenter is a good and abstract way of managing this pagination.
-You can find the videos presenter [here](https://github.com/mochetts/my-vids/blob/master/app/presenters/videos_presenter.rb).
+You can find the library presenter [here](https://github.com/mochetts/my-vids/blob/master/app/presenters/library_presenter.rb).

 ##### Adapter
 The adapter pattern was used to interface the data store.
 With a dsl `source_from` declared in the models we are able to determine which data source is used for each model.
 In this demo the Zype wrappers are used, but this can be changed for any other implementation that fulfills the interface contract.